it-at-m/refarch-templates/docs/getting-started.md

 ### Configure templates

-After getting the templates, you will need to make a few adjustments:
+After getting the templates, you will need to make a few adjustments in the respective template directories:

 1. Rename the folder you copied (e.g. from `refarch-backend` to `myapp-backend`).
 2. Change the package name from `de.muenchen.refarch` to `de.muenchen.YourPackageName` (It's recommended to use an IDE for this task, as it will automatically update the imports; otherwise, you will need to do this manually).
-3. Inside the `pom.xml`, update the `artifactId`, `groupId`, and `name` fields.
+3. Inside the `pom.xml`, update the `groupId`, `artifactId`, `name` and `description` fields.
 4. Install required dependencies by executing the command `mvn install`.